-Members must carry their membership card and be able to present it on request while on the range.
+Members must carry their membership card or cardkey and be able to present it on request while on the range.
 This is to ensure that unauthorized people do not use the range.
 Use of the club’s facilities is for dues paying members only.
-Members will not loan their cardkey to others.
+Members will not loan or make copies of their card key.
 Spouses and /or children of club members cannot use the ranges without the club member being present.
 Club members are responsible for the conduct of their spouse, children and guests.
 Hearing and eye protection is required.

 Club member’s children over the age of 21 or other persons over the age of 21 may be a guest and use the club’s facilities once per year.
 After this, they must pay their dues and become a club member to continue uses of the club’s ranges.